chelseaslade/chelseaslade/README.md

 📚 Graduated in 2021 with a Bachelor of Science in Biochemistry from Memorial University of Newfoundland and Labrador.

 ⭐️ Currently: Learning Javascript and SQL.
-Practicing and developing skills in Python, HTML, and CSS.
+Practicing and developing skills in Python (Databases, GUI...) , HTML, and CSS.

 Thank you for stopping by!